 Keeping Protocol Nodes Incentivized

-Protocol nodes have many tasks.
+Protocol validators have many tasks.
 They have to collect data, bundle them, upload, and submit them.
 To reward these nodes for their work and keep them incentivized, they receive bundle rewards when they successfully propose a valid bundle.
 As described above, those rewards are funded by funders.
 But before the uploader receives his reward, a network fee (usually 1%) is deducted and automatically transferred to the community pool.
 You can find more information on the calculation of the uploader reward here.

 Keeping Delegators Incentivized

-Delegators are lending $KYVE to protocol nodes to help secure the network and helping them to earn more rewards.
-Delegators have to trust protocol nodes since they also receive a slash proportionally to their delegation.
+Delegators are lending $KYVE to protocol validators to help secure the network and helping them to earn more rewards.
+Delegators have to trust protocol validators since they also receive a slash proportionally to their delegation.
 In return for putting the capital at risk delegators receive delegation rewards which are also funded by funders.
 These rewards are a certain fraction of the entire bundle reward, depending on the nodes commission.
 You can find more information about the commission here and more details about the delegation distribution here.

 The unique identifier of each pool.
 This can not be changed and gets assigned automatically on creation.